Amish way of life: Retirement

-The age at which Amish individuals retire varies, but it is usually between fifty and seventy.
-Older people do not go to a retirement facility; they remain at home.
-There is often an adjacent dwelling comparable to a mother-in-law property called the Grossdaadi Haus in which grandparents reside.
-Retired people continue to help with work on the farm and within the home.
+Amish tend not to have a set retirement age, generally working until they are unable to do so.
+Older people are not sent to a retirement facility, but remain at home.
+There is often an adjacent dwelling comparable to a mother-in-law property called the Grossdaadi Haus or Daudy Haus in which grandparents reside.
 Older people maintain social contacts through community events, such as frolics, auctions, weddings, and holidays.
-If older adults become ill or infirm, the family's women care for them.
+If older adults become ill or infirm, the family will take turns caring for them.

 Lifestyle and culture

-Amish lifestyle is dictated by the Ordnung (German, meaning: order), which differs slightly from community to community, and, within a community, from district to district (there are over 25 different Amish, Mennonite, and Brethren church groups in Lancaster County).
+Amish lifestyle is dictated by the Ordnung (German, meaning: order), which differs slightly from community to community, and, within a community, from district to district.
 What is acceptable in one community may not be acceptable in another.
 Groups may separate over matters such as the width of a hat brim, the color of buggies, or various other issues.
-The use of tobacco (excluding cigarettes, which are considered "worldly") and moderate use of alcohol are generally permitted, particularly among older and more conservative groups.
+The use of tobacco and alcohol is accepted within some groups, but other groups have taken a stand against them.

 Language

-In addition to English, most Old Order Amish speak a distinctive German dialect called Pennsylvania German or, much more commonly, Pennsylvania Dutch.
-Pennsylvania German is related to the Palatinate German of the 18th century.
-It has also been strongly influenced by American English.
+Most Old Order Amish speak a distinctive German dialect called Pennsylvania German or, much more commonly, Pennsylvania Dutch.
+Pennsylvania German is related to the Palatinate German of the 18th century, but has been strongly influenced by American English.
 The English term "Dutch" originally referred to all forms of German and Netherlandic languages.
 Pennsylvania German, which is a High German dialect, is distinct from Mennonite Low German and Hutterite German dialects spoken by other Anabaptist groups.

 Now spoken primarily by the Old Order Amish and Old Order Mennonites, Pennsylvania German was originally spoken by many German-American immigrants in Pennsylvania and surrounding areas, especially those who came prior to 1800.
 There are also several sizable Old Order Amish communities where a variety of Swiss German is spoken, rather than Pennsylvania German.
-The Beachy Amish, especially those who were born roughly after 1960, tend to speak predominantly in English at home.
+The Beachy Amish, especially those who were born after 1960, tend to speak in English at home.
 All other Amish groups use either Pennsylvania German or a variety of Swiss German as their in-group language of discourse.
-There are small dialectal variations between communities, such as Lancaster County and Indiana speech varieties.
+Small dialectal variations exist between communities, such as Lancaster County and Indiana speech varieties.
 The Amish are aware of regional variation, and occasionally experience difficulty in understanding speakers from outside their own area.